 There is a single guide book for each time period of each level—twelve volumes eventually in all.
 Each guide comes shrink-wrapped and pre-punched for insertion into your own three-ring binder (view binder recommended).
 A full-color cover page can be inserted onto the front of your binder.

 Guides include lesson plans, writing assignments, reproducible blackline maps and worksheets, suggested activities, and resource lists.
 Core books are required for use with each volume, although some core books are used along with two or more volumes.
-For example, The Usborne Internet-Linked Encyclopedia of World History is used as a core book for all Level One guides, while Story of the World, Volume 2 is among other books used for the Middle Ages guide for this level.
+For example, The Usborne Encyclopedia of World History is used as a core book for all Level One guides, while Story of the World: Volume 2 is among other books used for the Middle Ages guide for this level.
 The Kingfisher History Encyclopedia and The Story of Mankind (by H.W.
-Van Loon) are used for all Level Two guides, while The New History of the World (by J.M.
+Van Loon) are used for all Level Two guides, while The New Penguin History of the World (by J.M.
 Roberts) and The World's Great Speeches are used with all Level Three guides.
 Additional fiction and non-fiction books that you might borrow from the library are used along with each level.
-Pandia Press's timeline or one that you create yourself is also required for levels two and three.
-(Note: Pandia Press's Classical Education Timeline is available in two versions: Prehistory to Modern Package or Ancient History to Modern Package.
-These would be appropriate for those holding "old earth" and "young earth" positions respectively.)
+Pandia Press's History Odyssey Timeline charts or one that you create yourself is also required for levels two and three.

 The primary core books used for more than one guide are all secular, and the same is true of most of the recommended reading.
-The Story of the World, Volume 2 (used with Middle Ages, Level One) was the only title that stands out as having a Protestant slant.
+The Story of the World: Volume 2 (used with Middle Ages, Level One) was the only title that stands out as having a Protestant point of view.
 Activities in the guides include perspective throughout is generally secular but with a positive view of Christianity.

 Level One will require more parent/teacher preparation and presentation time than the other levels.
 All levels will require procurement of the required books and resources in advance.
 Parents will need to oversee and evaluate student work for all levels, a responsibility that will take some time since the activities are open-ended rather than tests that are easily graded.